Does this test have other names?

 Why do I need this test?

-If you lose too much chloride, you may have nausea, feel weak, or become seriously dehydrated.
+You may need this test if you have nausea, feel weak, or become seriously dehydrated,

 What other tests might I have along with this test?